sjmckay/mbb/README.md

 ## Usage

 **mbb** can be used to generate mock SEDs based on a range of dust emission parameters, or it can be used to fit dust emission models to observed photometry and extract the best-fit parameters.
 The code is fully Bayesian, built with the [`emcee`](https://emcee.readthedocs.io/en/stable/) package.
+Uncertainties and upper limits are properly accounted for, and the code allows easy access to useful posterior metrics.

-Documentation and examples available [here.](https://mbb.readthedocs.io/en/latest/)
+Documentation and examples available on [Read the Docs.](https://mbb.readthedocs.io/en/latest/)

 <span>
 <img src="docs/images/mbb_1.png" height="300px" title="mbb model"/>